 At 3.5KG in weight, the bag performed extremely well under this weight.

 Our bags are made 100% from plants,40% Corn-starch, 50% PBAT (a biodegradable random copolymer) and 9.99% edible plant glycerine.
-All of which are completely plant-based materials and certified to EN13432 standards to be 100% compostable.
+All of which are completely compostable and biodegradable materials and certified to EN13432 and TUV standards for composting

 The bags are 20 microns thick, to give you an idea, most bags on the market are 15 – 18 microns thick.
 We provide the thickest bags on the market to stop any nasty accidents!

 No, the bags are not flushable, they will clog the plumbing, do not flush the used bags

 Yes, you can dispose of them in the regular garbage.
 However, it's always better to use a disposal method that will not go to landfill.
 A local compost collection bin or a specific bin for dog waste disposal is ideal.
 Landfill sites will slow the process of decomposition so it’s much better for the environment to avoid placing compostable waste in landfill.

 The best way to do this is through a home composter.
 However, you cannot use this compost for any edible plants.
 You can also speak to your local council about what industrial composters are in the area and if they accept dog waste.